-Focus Media Holding Ltd. (FMCN:US), a Chinese advertising company, received a takeover proposal from private- equity firms including Carlyle Group LP (CG:US) in what would be the country’s largest leveraged buyout.
+Focus Media Holding Ltd., a Chinese advertising company targeted by short-seller Carson Block, received a bid from private-equity firms including Carlyle Group LP in what would be the country’s largest leveraged buyout.

 The bidders made a “non-binding” offer of $27 for each American depositary share, the Shanghai-based company said yesterday in a statement.
-That’s 15 percent more than the stock’s Aug.
-10 closing price and values Focus Media, which trades on the Nasdaq Stock Market, at about $3.5 billion, according to data compiled by Bloomberg.
+The offer is 15 percent more than Focus’s Aug.
+10 closing price and above the level when Block’s Muddy Waters LLC began targeting it in November.

 Muddy Waters in February issued a fifth report that said Focus Media overstated its ad network.
-Short sales involve borrowing a stock or bond and then selling it in anticipation of a price decline.
+Short sales involve borrowing a security such as a stock or bond, then selling it in anticipation of a price decline.

-In addition to Washington-based Carlyle, the bidders for Focus Media are Chinese firms FountainVest Partners, Citic Capital Partners, CDH Investments and China Everbright Ltd. (165), the company said in the statement.
-Joining the group is Jason Nanchun Jiang, Focus Media’s chief executive officer.
+In addition to Citic Capital and Washington-based Carlyle, the bidders for Focus Media include FountainVest Partners, CDH Investments and China Everbright Ltd. (165), the company said in the statement.

 “Focus Media is very dominant in the public-display advertising space in China and has geographically diversified itself throughout China’s big cities,” said Timothy Ghriskey, chief investment officer of Solaris Group LLC, a New York-based firm that sold its stake in the company a year ago.
 “The PE firms are seeing a bargain here.”

 Private-equity investors including Carlyle and TPG Capital are turning to China and its growing middle class as the volume of deals shrinks in Europe and the U.S. Focus Media runs an out-of-home advertising network in China, using audiovisual displays placed in cities and large venues.